betrybe/manual-arquiteto-moderno/translation_en/chapter_01_EN.md

 Well, how to start?
 A development professional's training is based on their background in a computer science (or engineering) course (or another bachelor's degree in the field).
 Many of these answers may be in subjects already forgotten by us as students and even by professionals.

-The great "mystery" that we can try to reveal here in this chapter can be extremely simple (or become simple) from the moment we identify the following: the various disciplines we study are always interconnected, even if it does not seem so.
+The great "mystery" that we can try to reveal here in this chapter can be extremely simple (or become simple) from the moment we identify the following: the various disciplines we study are always interconnected, even if it doesn't seem so.

 ## Why study analysis of algorithms, data structure, operating systems, computer architecture, graphs, among others?